markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 errors: No known data errors
 ```

 The resilver was finished and there were no errors reported.
-To make sure everything was working as expected, I once again run a scrub using `zpool scrub vol1`, which took an additional 8 hours and found no issues:
+To make sure everything was working as expected, I once again ran a scrub using `zpool scrub vol1`, which took an additional 8 hours - and found no issues:

 ```
 ZFS has finished a scrub: